Posterior Cervical Laminectomy in Boston, MA

 Once all problem areas have been corrected, the surgeon creates a fusion to stabilize the cervical spine.
 The surgeon places screws in the vertebrae, and a burr is used to decorticate the joints.
 Rods are placed through the screws in the vertebrae, locking the spine in a natural position.
 In some cases, bone graft may be placed in the facet joints to promote the growth of bone that will complete the fusion.

 End of Posterior Cervical Laminectomy

 After the spine is stabilized, the incision is closed.
 Drains may be inserted in the wound to prevent fluid buildup.
 The patient may require a cervical collar for a brief period after the procedure.

 Schedule an Appointment in Boston, MA

-To schedule a consultation and learn more about the posterior cervical laminectomy with Dr. Pedlow, contact our office at Massachusetts General Hospital.
+To schedule a consultation and learn more about the posterior cervical laminectomy with spine doctor Frank Pedlow, MD, contact our office at Massachusetts General Hospital in Boston.
 You can reach our office by calling (617) 227-9300 or use our online form.